 Richard WELCH: Why?
 Why was that necessary?
-You, Mr McIntosh, constantly ask us what we are going to cut.
+You, Mr McIntosh, you constantly ask us what we are going to cut.
 Why was this necessary in the first place?
 Why did you need to cut?
+Why did you cut?
 The question goes back to you.
-If we needed to save money in the education system, surely we could have looked at the Victorian School Building Authority - surely, that train wreck of an organisation that every school principal I have spoken to has said is an obstacle to what they need to do.
-But of course it is a choice, because when you needed to fund the SRL, when you had a choice between funding the SRL and funding education, this government chose the SRL.
-Every area it cut was a choice between the people of Victoria, the students of Victoria, and the SRL - and it chose the SRL.
+Of course if we needed to save money in the education system, surely we could have looked at the Victorian School Building Authority.
+Surely, that train wreck of an organisation that every school principal I have spoken to has said is an obstacle to what they need to do - but of course it is a choice, because when you needed to fund the SRL, when you had a choice between funding the SRL and funding education, this government chose the SRL.
+Every area it cut was a choice between the people of Victoria, the students of Victoria, and the SRL, and they chose the SRL.